Lisu Women, Nature, and Quiet Strength

 ![]() |

 When I first arrived in Chiang Rai, I didn’t know what to expect.
-I had read about the Lisu people, their customs, and their place in the highlands, but being there, walking their paths and hearing their stories, taught me what no textbook could.
-My research focused on women's entrepreneurship and ecological communication.
-I wanted to understand how Lisu women manage their roles as entrepreneurs while also being stewards of the environment.
-What I found was a unique knowledge system deeply rooted in their way of life, one where business and nature are not in conflict but in conversation.
+I had read about the Lisu people, their customs, and their highland life, but being there taught me what no textbook ever could.
+My research focused on women’s entrepreneurship and ecological communication, showing "how Lisu women balance livelihood, identity, and environmental care in their daily lives."

 Comments